Why do Swedes celebrate waffle day on March 25? It is all due to a misunderstanding actually.

 In Sweden most people eat their waffles with fresh berries and whipped cream and some sort of jam; typically blueberry, strawberry, raspberry or cloudberry jam.

 - 2 1/6 cups milk

 - 2 eggs

 - Whip together flour, baking powder and salt with half of the milk until you have an even batter.

 - Pour in the rest of the milk, eggs and the melted butter, whip until thoroughly mixed.

 - Heat the waffle iron and brush with butter.
 Pour about ¾ dl (5 tbsp) batter and bake.

-Serve together with whipped cream and Felix cloudberry jam.
+Serve together with whipped cream, berries and cloudberry jam.